hungngocphat01/hungngocphat01.github.io/content/posts/202508-data-at-rest-encryption-nas/index.md

 featuredImage = "cover.jpeg"
 +++

-This article is a draft.

 **Data-at-rest encryption** is an important but often overlooked aspect of home servers and NAS devices.
 In my case, the NAS is just a Mac Mini (Ubuntu) attached to a LAN/Thunderbolt cable, sitting on a shelf in my laboratory.
 That machine could be **physically assaulted** by anyone while I am away.
 For instance, an attacker could boot into a live USB and immediately gain access to all files stored in the clear.

 {{< admonition type=info title="Simplest definition" open=true >}}

-Data-at-rest encryption ensures that no one can ever read your data after the machine has been rebooted (in any case)
+Data-at-rest encryption ensures that no one can ever read your data after the machine has been rebooted (in any case) without a password

 {{< /admonition >}}